tpcarman/BricksetCatalogue/README.md

 ## :pencil2: Commands

 ### **New-BricksetCatalogue**
 The `New-BricksetCatalogue` cmdlet is used to generate a [Brickset](https://brickset.com/) inventory catalogue using the [Brickset API](https://brickset.com/article/52664/api-version-3-documentation).
 User credentials for the Brickset API are specifed using the `Credential`, or the `Username` and `Password` parameters.
-One or more document formats, such as `HTML`, `Word` or `Text` can be specified using the `Format` parameter.
+One or more document formats, such as `HTML` and/or `Word` can be specified using the `Format` parameter.
 Additional parameters are outlined below.

 ```powershell
 .SYNOPSIS